 - Current evaluation of the Dunbar, Doumont, and Turner intersections and proposed improvements does not warrant signalization (traffic lights) at this time.

-- Based on public feedback, these 3 intersections will be converted to 3-way stops, and Dunbar will be monitored.
+- Based on public feedback, the Doumont and Turner intersections will be converted to 3-way stops, and Dunbar will be monitored.
 This will deter people shortcutting down Metral and will act as traffic calming.

 Will Metral Drive be narrowed?